susanjibo/aquarium-example/README.md

 # Jibo Behavior Tree Examples

 These samples progress through the different features of the behavior tree system.
-Each sample tree progresses off the concepts from the previous ones.
+Each sample tree progresses from the concepts from the previous ones.
+Refer to the developer documentation for further tools usage and API reference.

 ## To View in Atom
 Make sure you install the `jibo` module.